Major U.S. Government Stakeholders in Foreign Military Sales (FMS):

 The Navy International Programs Office (IPO), in Washington, DC, is responsible for providing policy oversight of all Navy, Marine Corps and Coast Guard Security Cooperation programs.
-Navy IPO assists countries with determining requirements, helps in the drafting of LORs, and has responsibility for drafting LOAs in coordination with the various systems commands (Sea Systems, Air Systems, etc.).
+Navy IPO assists countries with determining requirements, helps in the drafting of Letters Of Request (LORs), and has responsibility for drafting LOAs in coordination with the various systems commands (Sea Systems, Air Systems, etc.).

 The Naval Education and Training Security Assistance Field Activity (NETSAFA) is the Navy’s agent for Navy international education and training.
 It coordinates and supplies training support to foreign governments and serves as the focal point for all Navy security cooperation training programs.

-The Headquarters, U.S. Coast Guard, International Affairs Staff for Security Assistance and International Training (G-CI) coordinates Coast Guard security cooperation policy and directs the performance of Coast Guard security cooperation programs on behalf of the Commandant of the Coast Guard.
-Under agreement between the Coast Guard and the Navy, Navy IPO provides support to Coast Guard G-CI in the planning and execution of Security Cooperation, to include FMS.
+The U.S. Coast Guard Director of International Affairs and Foreign Policy (CG-DCO-I) coordinates Coast Guard security cooperation policy and directs the performance of Coast Guard security cooperation programs on behalf of the Commandant of the Coast Guard.
+Under agreement between the Coast Guard and the Navy, Navy IPO provides support to Coast Guard CG-DCO-I in the planning and execution of security cooperation, to include FMS.